FreshRSS/FreshRSS/docs/en/users/02_First_steps.md

 3. [Use the bookmarklet](04_Subscriptions.md#use-bookmarklet)
 4. [Firefox integration](04_Subscriptions.md#firefox-subscription-service)

 Once you have added your feeds to FreshRSS, it is time to read them.
-You have access to three reading modes:
+There are three availalbe reading modes:

-1. [The normal view](03_Main_view.md#normal-view) which allows you to display and read quickly new articles
+1. [The normal view](03_Main_view.md#normal-view) enables you to quickly read new articles
-2. [The global view](03_Main_view.md#global-view) which allows you to see in one glance the status of your feeds
+2. [The global view](03_Main_view.md#global-view) shows you an overview of the status of your feeds in one glance
-3. [The reader view](03_Main_view.md#reader-view) which allows you to have a nice reading experience.
+3. [The reader view](03_Main_view.md#reader-view) offers you a comfortable reading experience

-Now that you know the basic usages, it is time to configure FreshRSS to improve your reading experience.
-It has a lot of options, so play with them to find your perfect configuration.
-However, here is few resources to help you:
+Now that you've mastered basic use, it's time to configure FreshRSS to improve your reading experience.
+It's highly configurable, so it's recommended to play around with them to find a configuration that suits you well.
+Here are a few resources to help you improve your daily FreshRSS experience:

 * [Organize your feeds in categories](04_Subscriptions.md#feed-management)
 * [Change the home page](05_Configuration.md#changing-the-view)